tkngch/MCMC-for-Nested-Data/README.md

 especially with the reasonable number of groups.
 If you want to put constraint to the parameter values (e.g., when parameter values are desired to be positive), complete- or no-pooling should be considered.
-Alternatively, parameter values should be transformed within a objective function.
+Alternatively, parameter values can be transformed within a objective function.
 If positive values are desired, for example, you can exponentiate values.
 If integer is desired, you can round.